SvanBoxel/spotify-action/README.md

-## node-js-action-template
+## spotify-action

-This repository offers a template to build a [GitHub Action](https://developer.github.com/actions/) on NodeJS without really having to understand the complexities of containers - although I recommend you do at some point.
-My hope is that by letting you feel the power of Actions quicker and hassle free, you'll be more motivated to develop new ones and learn the rest of the technical context.

- 🚧 GitHub Actions is still on Private Beta, [sign-up for access](https://github.com/features/actions) 🚧
+This GitHub action will (yeah, not yet) enable you to play your favorite Spotify on a device triggered by an event in GitHub

-## Developing your Action locally
+## Developing this Action locally

 All your code is under the `src` folder:
  1. `cd src`